ZacharAdn/Vertx-REST-service/README.md

 # Vert.x-web Server using mongoClient

-This project display deployment of a `vertx-web` based routing HTTP server and using mongoDB as NoSQL database `vertx-mongo-client`, which allows storing and retrieving data efficiently and quickly even when the amount of data in the database is very large
+This project display deployment of a `vertx-web` based routing HTTP server
+Using mongoDB as NoSQL database `vertx-mongo-client`, which allows storing and retrieving data efficiently and quickly even when the amount of data in the database is very large

 An HTTP client POSTs a JSON object with the string property “​text​" and get JSON response with the fields "value" and "lexical" containing a words close to the numerical value and lexicographic value of the input word